piyushtopale-sdn/smartPlatform_PT/README.md

 # smartPlatform-MERN

-SmartPlatformMERN is a modular MERN stack project (MongoDB, Express.js, React, Node.js) designed for scalability, maintainability, and reusability.
+smartPlatform-MERN is a modular MERN stack project (MongoDB, Express.js, React, Node.js) designed for scalability, maintainability, and reusability.
 It adopts a pods-based architecture, where each feature is encapsulated as an independent micro frontend (pod).
 The platform includes a shared service layer, reusable UI components, centralized theming, and an efficient routing system.
 This structure enables seamless integration, faster development, and clear separation of concerns across features.

 ![Docker](https://img.shields.io/badge/containerized-Docker-blue)
 ![Node.js](https://img.shields.io/badge/backend-Express-green)